-Apple Nachos are a deconstructed caramel apple.
-No dipping required — it’s just slice and drizzle.
+Apple Nachos are love at first bite!
+A deconstructed caramel apple with no dipping required — it’s just slice and drizzle.
 Fun recipe to share.

 These cold, winter nights can test even the most cheerful among us.

 During the darkest months of the year, I’m embracing hygge, a Danish word that means doing things to foster a sense of coziness, contentment and well-being.

 How to pronounce hygge